 The Ninth Circuit has recognized that “[t]he burden of pleading loss causation is typically satisfied by allegations that the defendant revealed the truth through ‘corrective disclosures” which ‘caused the company's stock price to drop and investors to lose money.’”
 Lloyd v.
 CVB Financial Corp., 811 F.3d 1200, 1209 (9th Cir.
 2016) (quoting Halliburton Co. v.
 Erica.
 P. John Fund, Inc., 573 U.S. at 264). “[T]he ultimate issue is whether the defendant’s misstatement, as opposed to some other fact, foreseeably caused the plaintiff's loss.”
 Id. at 1210.
 Although a defendant’s announcement of a government investigation does not, without more, qualify as a corrective disclosure, such an announcement can form the basis for a viable loss causation theory if accompanied by a subsequent corrective disclosure by the defendant.
 Id.
 Thus, in Lloyd, the Ninth Circuit concluded that the following allegations adequately pleaded loss causation: (1) the defendant disclosed that it had received a subpoena from the Securities and Exchange Commission, causing its stock price to drop 22 percent, (2) the market and analysts viewed the subpoena as related to the defendant's alleged earlier misrepresentations that there was no reason for “serious doubts” about a major borrower’s ability to repay loans issued by the defendant, (3) the market’s fears about the subpoena were confirmed when the defendant made a subsequent disclosure that it was writing off the bulk of the loans and classifying the remainder as nonperforming, and (4) the subsequent disclosure had a minimal effect on the defendant’s stock price, indicating that the earlier 22 percent drop reflected the market’s concern about the loans.
-Id. at 1210-11.
+Id.

-In a case in which a plaintiff alleges a fraud-on-the-market theory, the calculus for “materiality” may be different than when a plaintiff alleges direct reliance on a misrepresentation.
+In a case in which a plaintiff alleges a fraud-on-the-market theory, the definition of “materiality” may be different than when a plaintiff alleges direct reliance on a misrepresentation.
 See In re Atossa Genetics Inc. Sec.
 Litig., 868 F.3d 784, 795-96 (9th Cir.
 2017).

 Revised September 2024